 If the parents cannot reach a mutually agreeable custody arrangement, the court considers the following:

 If the court awards joint custody, parenting time may not be split 50/50 between the two parents.
-Dividing parenting time 60/40 or 70/30 is more common, based upon each parent's work schedule.
+Dividing parenting time 60/40 or 70/30 is more common, based on each parent's work schedule.

 The Difference Between Custody and Visitation

-Custody is the legal right to make decisions about the child's upbringing, such as schooling, medical care, and religious affiliation.
+Custody is the legal right to make decisions about the child's upbringing, such as schooling, medical care, and religious affiliation, as well as the right to decide where the child resides and with whom the child is allowed to visit -- with one exception, a visitation order.

 When one parent has sole custody, the time the non-custodial parent spends with the child is called visitation.
 The final custody order will specify the amount of time the child will spend with the non-custodial parent.
 Oklahoma courts encourage ongoing, frequent contact between the child and the non-custodial parent.
 If safety issues exist, visitation may be supervised, but the non-custodial parent may have contact with the child by phone, email, or video chat.